I Am Sober is a free app that helps you get some control back in your life.

 What is Marijuana?

 Marijuana is used in three main forms: flower, resin, and oil.
-Flower and resin are typically smoked whereas oil can be applied topically or used in meals (typically baked goods).
-The terms have become more important upon being legalized as the amount of marijuana products available has grown.
+Flower and resin are typically smoked, whereas oil can be applied topically or used in meals (typically baked goods).

 The term marijuana is used broadly to describe cannabis, but “marijuana” refers specifically to the combination of dried flowers, subtending leaves and stems of the female cannabis plant.